Skip to main content

 • New Blade components

-If your project uses Inertia, consider upgrading it as well.
+If you use Inertia v3, consider upgrading it as well.

 Other improvements